Akshay-Ruplag/Learning/README.md

 ## Learn data science step by step in 2 months
 ----------------------------------------------

 Following is a schedule to learn data science step by step considering **2-4 hours** of dedicated, focused study every single day.
-This program is perfect for beginners with no knowledge of data science and programming.

 ### Week 1: Excel and Statistics